justarandomgeek/FactorioIP/Feathernet.md

 * `type`: 8 bit type
   * 0x00: signal values
+    * zero count indicates end of list-of-lists
   * 0x01: Map ID
     * count=0, signalID=MapID for subsequent lists
 * `count`: 8 bit count of sequential data signals
 * `signalID`: 16 bit signal ID from signal map

 To support non-sequential signals, an application may also use a list of Signal Lists, simply placing them one after another.
-Due to the `count` field, a valid Signal List header will always be non-zero, allowing easy identification of the end of a list-of-lists.
+Due to the `type` and `count` fields, a valid Signal List header will always be non-zero, allowing easy identification of the end of a list-of-lists.

 ## Implementation